pkerschbaum/vscode/README.md

 # @pkerschbaum/code-oss-file-icon-theme

 VS Code ([microsoft/vscode](https://github.com/microsoft/vscode)) implements a "File Icon Theme" API which allows extensions to contribute file icon themes to the VS Code UI (see <https://code.visualstudio.com/api/extension-guides/file-icon-theme>).
-This package allows to use that implementation as a standalone module for other projects.
-It is a fork of [microsoft/vscode](https://github.com/microsoft/vscode), reduced to all code parts related to file icon themes.
+This package allows to use that implementation as a standalone "file icon theme engine" for other projects.
+It is a fork of [microsoft/vscode](https://github.com/microsoft/vscode), reduced to all code parts related to the theme engine.
 The compiled output is ES6 compliant with source maps, declarations, and declaration maps included.

 Minor changes to the code were necessary in order to allow standalone usage (e.g., there was a dependency on the `product.json` file of [microsoft/vscode](https://github.com/microsoft/vscode), this code parts were removed).
 See [this link](https://github.com/microsoft/vscode/compare/6d7222d52412f7c6e557ae448795f834e48ba0a1...pkerschbaum:code-oss-file-icon-theme) for all changes made to the VS Code source code.